 Instructions

 - Combine the rice, saffron, garlic powder, and turmeric with 2 cups of water in a medium pot.
 Heat over medium until the water level dips below the rice.
-Cover, turn the heat to low, and let cook for 15 minutes.
-Keeping the pot covered, turn off the heat and let rest for 10 minutes.
+Cover, turn the heat to low, and cook for 15 minutes.
+Keeping the pot covered, turn off the heat and let it rest for 10 minutes.
 Squeeze in the lime juice and fluff with a fork.

 - Meanwhile, heat the olive oil in a large skillet over medium heat.
-Add the jalapeno, minced garlic, and scallions and cook for 1 minute.
-Add the canned tomatoes (with juices) along with the lime zest, cinnamon, bay leaf, and cup of water.
+Add the jalapeño, minced garlic, and scallions and cook for 1 minute.
+Add the canned tomatoes (with juices) along with the lime zest, cinnamon, bay leaf, and 1 cup of water.
 Continue to cook on medium heat, stirring occasionally, for 10 minutes.

 - While the sauce is simmering, pat the fish fillets dry and season lightly with salt and pepper.
 Heat the vegetable oil in a nonstick pan over medium-high heat until shimmering.
-Add the fillets and cook 2-4 minutes per side, or until opaque and cooked through.
+Add the fillets and cook for 2-4 minutes per side, or until opaque and cooked through.

 - Stir the oregano and olives into the sauce and turn off the heat.
 Taste and add salt and pepper as needed.